Vikram1323/godot-docs/classes/class_animationnodeblend3.rst

 Description
 -----------

 A resource to add to an :ref:`AnimationNodeBlendTree<class_AnimationNodeBlendTree>`.
-Blends two animations out of three linearly out of three based on the amounmt value.
+Blends two animations out of three linearly out of three based on the amount value.

 This animation node has three inputs: